timfayz/authentic-linux/README.md

 All the stack was carefully selected under the following conditions: simplicity, small footprint, ...

 [base]
-* Syslinux - as bootloader for any Linux distribution
+* Syslinux - as bootloader to load any Linux distribution
-* Void Linux - as a base distribution and package manager
+* Void Linux - as a base Linux distribution and its `xbps` package manager
+* bash - as a basic shell
-* Xorg - as display server
+* Xorg - as a display server or GUI mode

+[CLI mode]
+* tmux - as a terminal multiplexer to preserve sessions
+* neovim - as a main text-editor/IDE
+* irssi - as an IRC client
+* slstatus - status bar to print system info in both tmux/DWM (CPU load, time, etc)
+* openntpd - synchronize system time from internet
+* GNU tools - gpg, openssh, iconv, ...

+[X/GUI mode]
 * dwm - as tiling window manager (WM)
-* slstatus - status bar to print system info in both tmux/DWM (CPU load, time, etc)
-* st - as terminal emulator
+* st - as an terminal emulator
-* tmux - as terminal multiplexer (regardless of GUI/console mode)
-* vis - as main text-editor
 * vscode - as IDE
-* firefox - as a browser
+* firefox - as a web browser

-[toolbox]
+* viewnior - image viewver
+* feh - background image setter
-* openntpd - to set system time from internet
+* imagemagick - to take screenshots, convert, etc
+* krita - image editor

 ## Unified color experience
 In the course of code editor evolution there are several themes trying to unify experience accross different platforms and applications.
 One of them is base16[link].
 I find it very distinguishable, crisp and nutural.
 Other ones are Dracula[link], ?.
 Color themes are matter of preferences.
 However, as for me one of the most important aspect was *consistence* across the apps.
 Also, I don't like palette colors and trasitional (neither blue or black but opaque mix of them).
 I prefer either "dark" theme with quite good contrast and "light" where background would indeed white.
 Here are examples: